Every Hilbert space frame has a Naimark complement: Construction of General Naimark Complements

-Compared to Naimark complements of Parseval frames, the general Naimark complement has a key difference.
+Compared to usual Naimark complements of Parseval frames, Naimark complements of non-Parseval frames have a key difference.
 Given a Parseval frame, its Naimark complement is a Parseval frame and therefore has frame bounds $A=B=1$.
-For general Naimark complements, the frame bounds may be drastically different compared to those of the original frame; however, we can calculate these bounds based on the eigenvalues of the original frame operator.
+For a general frame, the frame bounds of a Naimark complement may be very different compared to those of the original frame; however, we can calculate these bounds based on the eigenvalues of the original frame operator.